ajmeyghani/toaster/README.md

 ## Maintainer

-- To update `gh-pages` run `yarn gh`.
+- To update the website run `yarn website`.

+To publish a new version:

-- Run `yarn build && yarn prep && npm version patch|minor|major && npm publish --access=public` to publish the latest version.
+- `yarn build && yarn website` and git add and commit all.
+- npm version patch|minor|major && npm publish --access=public

 ## TODO